breakpoint25/reactnd-project-myreads/README.md

 This project was initially created based on a starter template providing CSS and basic HTML structure from Udacity.
 A backend API was also provided to communicate with a Backend Server from Udacity for book information and long term storage.

 React components were the created to provide book management between the user's current collection and search results.
-Allowing a user to add, remove, or change shelfs of books.
+Allowing a user to add, remove, or change shelf of books.
 These changes were also synced with backend API calls.

-Router was implemented to provide unique page links for seperate screens and track page history.
+Router was implemented to provide unique page links for separate screens and track page history.

 [Project Rubric](https://review.udacity.com/#!/rubrics/918/view)